-All passengers are required to wear a mask while on board the shuttle.
-Disinfectant wipes and hand sanitizer pumps are available for onboard use.
-Shuttle attendants are required to:
+All passengers were required to wear a mask while on board the shuttle.
+Disinfectant wipes and hand sanitizer pumps were available for onboard use.
+Shuttle attendants were required to:

-If a shuttle attendant is diagnosed with COVID-19, a shuttle will immediately be taken out of service and decontaminated by a third-party cleaning contractor prior to the shuttle going back into service.
-Beep will continuously monitor the number of COVID-19 cases and adapt to the current environment to provide enhanced cleaning, sanitizing, and COVID-19 safety protocols that align with federal, state, and local health guidance.
+If a shuttle attendant were to be diagnosed with COVID-19, a shuttle would immediately be taken out of service and decontaminated by a third-party cleaning contractor prior to the shuttle going back into service.
+Beep continuously monitored the number of COVID-19 cases and adapted to the current environment to provide enhanced cleaning, sanitizing, and COVID-19 safety protocols that aligned with federal, state, and local health guidance.